Take the first step towards gaining a Personal Licence by completing this level 2 Award for Personal Licence Holders (ALPH) training course.

 - Early morning alcohol restriction orders

 Assessment & Certification

-At the end of the day, candidates will undertake a 40 question exam paper with the pass mark set at 70%.
+At the end of the day, candidates will undertake an exam paper with the pass mark set at 70%.

 Each candidate will receive a workbook to help them on the course as well as back in the workplace.

 Successful candidates will receive a certificate, accredited through Highfield Qualifications, which enables you to apply for your Licence.

 This course is for designated premises supervisors and those needing to authorise the sale of alcohol on a licensed premise.

 Businesses that require a Personal Licence Holder include:

 Looking for other compliance courses in your sector?
 Try our Level 2 Food Safety course.

 This Licence is valid for 10 years from the date it is granted with the possibility of renewal for additional 10-year periods.